-Integrated Clinical Experiences: Students spend 1 week, full time in local clinical facilities during three didactic semesters, starting in the second semester.
+Integrated Clinical Experiences: Students spend 1 week, full time in local clinical facilities during three didactic trimesters, starting in the second trimester.
 During these integrated clinical experiences, the students are in the clinic working side-by-side with physical therapists seeing patients with the type of problems they are simultaneously learning about in the classroom.

 Full-time Clinical Experiences: There are two, full-time, eight-week experiences interspersed in the curriculum, one following the majority of the musculoskeletal content in the fall and the other following the majority of the neuromuscular and pediatric content in the summer.
 Most of the eight week Clinical Experiences are in the Greater San Francisco Bay Area, but some of them are provided in other parts of California and the United States.
 The first full-time orthopedic clinical experience occurs in outpatient settings or a combination of outpatient and inpatient settings where the majority of time is spent managing patients with orthopedic problems.
 The second full-time clinical experience may occur in rehabilitation centers, acute care hospitals, skilled nursing facilities or outpatient centers in which at least 50% of the caseload includes adults and/or children with neuromuscular dysfunction.
 Students who would like a pediatric experience for this affiliation are placed in pediatric medical centers, school-based physical therapy programs or outpatient clinics.